 How to Check if Windows is Booted in UEFI or Legacy BIOS Mode?

 There are two BIOS mode: Legacy BIOS mode and UEFI BIOS mode.
 In most cases, we don't need to know which BIOS mode our Windows OS is using.
 But sometimes, we need to know which BIOS mode Windows OS is using.
-This tutorial will show you how to check if Windows is booted in UEFI or Legacy BIOS mode.
+This tutorial will show you how to check if your Windows is booted in UEFI or Legacy BIOS mode.

 How to Check if Windows is Booted in UEFI or Legacy BIOS Mode?